Roberto Souper Onfray: Dictatorship era

 Souper, detained under the Allende administration and under prosecution for sedition in a military court, was released following the successful coup on 11 September 1973.
 He then became an agent for the Santiago regional intelligences services (División de Inteligencia Regional de la División de Inteligencia Metropolitana).
 Though declassified CIA documents do not identify any American involvement in the tanquetazo, Souper was named by the CIA as early as August 1971 as one of eight known officers predisposed to oppose the government of Salvador Allende.

 Later life

 In 2001 Souper was a director of the symbolic armoured cavalry unit known as "Coronel Santiago Bueras".
 In 2004 the Chilean newspaper La Cuarta identified Souper as a probable participant in the death of Chilean musician and songwriter Víctor Jara, according to the finding of special judge Juan Carlos Urrutia.

-In 2005 the daughter of the Swedish-Argentine filmmaker Leonardo Henrichsen, killed near the presidential palace during the "Tanquetazo" in 1973, initiated legal proceedings in Chile against those responsible for the death of her father.
-The story was carried in the Argentine media.
+In 2005 the daughter of the Swedish-Argentine filmmaker Leonardo Henrichsen, who was killed near the La Moneda presidential palace during the Tanquetazo, initiated legal proceedings in Chile against those responsible for the death of her father.